A: A KYU number is a tax license number issued for the Kentucky Weight Distance Tax. Under KRS 138.660

 Q: How can I obtain a full listing of my KYU taxable inventory?

-A: For a full inventory listing, please submit a request on company letter head to the fax number of (502) 564-1257.
-Make sure that the letterhead does include the company’s name, address, telephone number and fax number.
-In the request, please list the company’s KYU number as well.
+If you chose to submit a KYU inventory via fax, please submit a request on company letter head to the fax number of (502) 564-4138.
+The faxed request must include company’s name, address, telephone number and fax number.
+Also, in the request please list the company’s KYU number as well.
 If the list is relatively short, it will be returned via fax.
 If the list is long, it will have to be mailed.
 Please allow 5-7 business days processing time for all inventory list requests.
-You may also add or delete vehicles on-line by visiting http://web.ky.gov/wdt

 Q: Do I need to display the KYU number on my vehicles?